danyaberezun/argument-label-enforced-named-thesis/EnforcedNamedForm/main.md

 #### Explicit indication of arguments meaning

+Even though this benefit is already partly described in the introduction, it can be useful to restate it once more with more examples and references.

-If a function has many parameters of the same type, especially when this type is primitive, especially when the arguments are passed as constants or objects created at the place of calling, it becomes easy to mix up different parameters, ultimately resulting in hard-to-detect bugs.
+If a function has many parameters of the same type, especially when this type is primitive, and, even more, when the arguments are passed as constants or objects created at the call site, it becomes easy to mix up different parameters, ultimately resulting in hard-to-detect bugs.

-Easiest to imagine examples of this kind include functions with boolean flags to configure the function’s behavior.
+Easiest to imagine examples of this kind include functions with boolean flags to configure the function’s behavior, or some various numerical parameters being passed to configure or tune function's behaviour.

-**Enforcing named arguments form** solves this problem.
-The developer can mark the function or some of its arguments as requiring a named form and then everyone who will use it will specify the names of arguments, explicitly indicating the meaning of passed argument.
+**Enforcing named arguments form** can be used to solve this problem.
+The developer can mark the function or some of its parameters as requiring a named form and then everyone who will use it will have to specify the names of arguments, explicitly indicating the meaning of passed arguments.

-The problem is not a new thing, so there are already such solutions as boolean literal inspection (solution to [KTIJ-1634](https://youtrack.jetbrains.com/issue/KTIJ-1634/Add-inspection-for-boolean-literals-passed-without-using-named-parameters-feature)) as well as requests for more in-depth inspections ([KTIJ-18880](https://youtrack.jetbrains.com/issue/KTIJ-18880/Consider-more-sophisticated-inspection-for-same-looking-arguments-without-corresponding-parameter-names))
+The problem is not a new thing, so there are already related solutions as boolean literal inspection (solution to [KTIJ-1634](https://youtrack.jetbrains.com/issue/KTIJ-1634/Add-inspection-for-boolean-literals-passed-without-using-named-parameters-feature)) as well as requests for more in-depth inspections ([KTIJ-18880](https://youtrack.jetbrains.com/issue/KTIJ-18880/Consider-more-sophisticated-inspection-for-same-looking-arguments-without-corresponding-parameter-names))

 There is even a section in Coding Conventions about it: “Use the named argument syntax when a method takes multiple parameters of the same primitive type, or for parameters of `Boolean` type, unless the meaning of all parameters is clear from the context.” ([Named arguments](https://kotlinlang.org/docs/coding-conventions.html#named-arguments))